 - There can be no guarantee of distributions or return of capital being made by a series of the Company to its investors.

-Risks related to an Offering and ownership of membership interests
+Risks related to the ownership of interests in series of the Company

 - Prior to admission as an investor in a series of the Company, any subscription money held in escrow will not accrue interest.